duiyuan/dnrm/README.md

 ```

 ```
-$ nrm2 use cnpm  //switch registry to cnpm
+$ dnrm use cnpm  //switch registry to cnpm

     Registry has been set to: http://r.cnpmjs.org/

 ```

 ```
-$ nrm2 test // ping all registries
+$ dnrm test // ping all registries

     npm ---------- 664 ms
     yarn --------- 755 ms